Angold-4/5080/README.md

-# Analyzing How Modern NVIDIA GPU Works
+# Analyzing How Modern GPU Works